RCFE Administrator License

 An RCFE license, or Residential Care Facility for the Elderly license, is required in California to operate a facility that provides non-medical care and supervision to elderly individuals who can no longer live independently.

-What are the basic eligibility requirements for obtaining an RCFE license in California?
+What are the basic eligibility requirements for obtaining an RCFE certificate in California?

 Basic eligibility requirements include being at least 21 years old, completing required training courses, passing a background check, and having sufficient financial resources to operate the facility.

-What training and education requirements are necessary to qualify for an RCFE license in California?
+What training and education requirements are necessary to qualify for an RCFE certificate in California?

 Training requirements include completing an 80-hour RCFE Administrator Certification Program, passing a state exam, and obtaining CPR and first aid certification.
 Additional training may be required for specific services.